0x6980/zkp-notes/pages/rareskills/fundamental_theorem_of_cyclic_groups.md

 The Fundamental Theorem of Cyclic Groups provides guarantees about the existence of subgroups of a desired order.

-In the context of FRI Protocols and the Fast Fourier Transform of polynomials in a finite field, we need multiplicative subgroups that have an order which is a power of two.
+In the context of FRI Protocols and the Fast Fourier Transform of polynomials over a finite field, we need multiplicative subgroups that have an order which is a power of two.
 The Fundamental Theorem of Cyclic Groups enables us to quickly determine if a particular finite field has a multiplicative subgroup with that order or not.

 ## Subgroups
 Given a group $(G, *)$, a subset $H$ of $G$ is a subgroup of $G$ if $(H, *)$ form a group with respect to the group operation in $G$.